 - Hometown: Sea Girt, NJ

-As part of her aspiration to serve those who are oppressed and less fortunate, Olivia founded Friends In Learning, a summer enrichment curriculum to help bilingual students progress in their studies.
-With the help of a social innovation scholarship, she also started Enchanted Gardens, a business which helps women in domestic violence shelters rebuild their lives.
+As part of her aspiration to serve those who are oppressed and less fortunate, Olivia founded Friends in Learning, a summer enrichment curriculum to help bilingual students progress in their studies.
+With the help of a social innovation scholarship, she also started Enchanted Gardens, a business that helps women in domestic violence shelters rebuild their lives.

 - Areas of Study: Computer Science